PScoriae/pierreccesario-covers/README.md

 Categorised per project.
 Items prepended with an exclamation mark **(!)** and bolded are the highlights of the project.
 More exclamation marks means more important.

+Currently, [pierreccesario.com](https://pierreccesario.com) has covers that are in the aspect ratio 3.84:1.
+The covers can be of any ratio, though.

 # Marketing Guidelines and Variations

 There's a lot of variations available.
 Any additional ones and their guidelines will be listed here with hyperlinks.